Nadia Rawlinson appointed Chief People Officer of Slack

 Reimagining the future of work at Slack

-When Nadia joins Slack at the end of September, she will oversee all aspects of Slack’s employee and workplace operations, including global recruiting, people operations, total rewards, organisational effectiveness and programme management.
-She will also manage Slack’s ongoing response to the impact of Covid-19 on its employees and office spaces.
+When Nadia joins Slack at the end of September, she will oversee all aspects of Slack’s employee and workplace operations, including global recruiting, people operations, total rewards, organizational effectiveness and program management.
+She will also manage Slack’s ongoing response to the impacts of Covid-19 on its employees and office spaces.
 While there are still many unknowns, it is clear that the Slack of the future will be a much more distributed company.
-From new kinds of offices to new kinds of teams, Nadia’s experience with managing global teams will be invaluable in continuing to navigate this transition.
+From new kinds of offices to new kinds of teams, Nadia’s experience managing global teams will be invaluable in continuing to navigate this transition.

 About Slack:

 Slack has transformed business communication.
-It’s the leading channel-based messaging platform, used by millions to align their teams, unify their systems and drive their businesses forwards.
+It’s the leading channel-based messaging platform, used by millions to align their teams, unify their systems, and drive their businesses forward.
 Only Slack offers a secure, enterprise-grade environment that can scale with the largest companies in the world.
-It is a new layer of the business technology stack where people can work together more effectively, connect all their other software tools and services and find the information that they need to do their best work.
+It is a new layer of the business technology stack where people can work together more effectively, connect all their other software tools and services, and find the information they need to do their best work.
 Slack is where work happens.

 Jesse Hulsing